-The need for a sustainable economy imposes new environmentally friendly production technologies as well as devices that can be easily recycled, disposed, and, finally, degraded, without any release of pollutant to the environment.
-In this context, recently, Bacterial Cellulose (BC) has been investigated as an intriguing solution for the realization of green motion sensors.
-BC has excellent mechanical properties, it is fully biodegradable and greener than classical plant-derived cellulose.
-In this paper, we investigate the influence of the geometry and of the environmental temperature of BC-based sensing elements.
-More specifically, the influences of such quantities on a previousoly invessitgated BC-based accelerometer are reported.
-An experimental campaign and the characterization of the proposed green device for several geometries (from 7 to 22 mm of length) and various temperatures (from 5 °C to 55 °C) has been addressed obtaining very intriguing results.
+The need for a sustainable economy necessitates new environmentally friendly production technologies as well as devices that can be easily recycled, disposed of, and, finally, degraded, without any release of pollutants to the environment.
+In this context, bacterial cellulose (BC) has recently been investigated as an intriguing solution for the creation of green motion sensors.
+BC has excellent mechanical properties, and it is fully biodegradable and greener than the more common plant-derived cellulose.
+In this paper, we investigate the influence of geometry and environmental temperature on BC-based sensing elements.
+More specifically, the influence of these quantities on a previously investigated BC-based accelerometer are reported.
+An experimental campaign and the characterization of the proposed green device for several geometries (from 7 to 22 mm of length) and various temperatures (from 5 °C to 55 °C) is addressed, obtaining very intriguing results.